mflova/mflova-coding-guidelines/python/general.md

   @classmethod
   def from_string(cls, str):
       # Logic to parse the string to the parameters retrieved by the __init__ method
-      return cls(param1, param2...) # This returns the obejct created from
+      return cls(param1, param2...) # This returns the object created from
                                     # the from_string method
   ```

   [This link](https://www.attrs.org/en/stable/init.html?highlight=__init__) might be
   useful.
 You can see that the method `from_row` contains the necessary logic to build
   the class depending on the type of object sent.
 Thanks to it, it is not necessary to